bigdoodr/bigdoodr.github.io/_posts/2024-09-08-privacy-security-actions.md

 tags: Tech
 image: /resources/user-secret-solid.png
 ---
 The late [Kevin Mitnick](https://www.mitnicksecurity.com/about-kevin-mitnick-mitnick-security#:~:text=Kevin%20Mitnick%20was%20an%20inspiration)'s book, [Art of Invisibility](https://www.mitnicksecurity.com/the-art-of-invisibility-mitnick-security), was released in 2017.
 I didn't read it until 2024.
-Though some of the topics covered were a little dated, the majority of them are quite relevant.  \nWhile making my way through the book, I made a checklist of actions a person can take to enhance their digital privacy and security.
+Though some of the topics covered were a little dated, the majority of them are quite relevant.
+While making my way through the book, I made a checklist of actions a person can take to enhance their digital privacy and security.
 Most suggestions are good, practical, and easy-to-implement actions.
-Others are rather drastic and don't necessarily apply to most folks that just want to safeguard their digital presence a little better.  \nI've made a key to indicate what I think is the practicality of each suggestion.
+Others are rather drastic and don't necessarily apply to most folks that just want to safeguard their digital presence a little better.
+I've made a key to indicate what I think is the practicality of each suggestion.
 I'm also a big fan of Apple's [iCloud+](https://support.apple.com/guide/icloud/icloud-overview-mmfc854d9604/icloud) service, and the [Passwords app](https://support.apple.com/en-us/120758), and the security enhancements they offer, so I've indicated which items can be implemented with them.

-Key
+### Key

 Symbol | Meaning
 👍 | Something everybody should do
 🤔 | Something worth doing, but will take some effort